commaai/msgq/README.md

 - In the context of the message they are in, field names should be completely unambiguous.
 - All values should be easy to plot and be human-readable with minimal parsing.

-### Maintaining backwards-compatibility and custom forks
+### Maintaining backwards-compatibility

 When making changes to the messaging spec you want to maintain backwards-compatability, such that old logs can be parsed with a new version of cereal.
 Adding structs and adding members to structs is generally safe, most other things are not.
 Read more details [here](https://capnproto.org/language.html).

+### Custom forks

 Forks of [openpilot](https://github.com/commaai/openpilot) might want to add things to the messaging spec, however this could conflict with future changes made in mainline cereal/openpilot.
-Rebasing to mainline openpilot then means breaking backwards-compatibility with all old logs of your fork.
-So we added reserved events in [custom.capnp](custom.capnp) that we will leave empty in mainline cereal/openpilot.
-If you only modify those, you can ensure your fork will remain backwards-compatible with all versions of mainline cereal/openpilot and your fork.
+Rebasing against mainline openpilot then means breaking backwards-compatibility with all old logs of your fork.
+So we added reserved events in [custom.capnp](custom.capnp) that we will leave empty in mainline cereal/openpilot. **If you only modify those, you can ensure your fork will remain backwards-compatible with all versions of mainline cereal/openpilot and your fork.**

 **TLDR: if you only touch custom.capnp, you'll be good.**